-Sharks are a group of cartilaginous (car-tuh-LADGE-in-iss) fish (those with skeletons made of cartilage rather than bone) whose direct lineage goes back to at least the Silurian period, roughly 440 mya (million years ago).
 Shark teeth are embedded in the “gums” rather than the jaw, and are constantly lost and replaced throughout a shark’s life.
-Some sharks go through as many as 35,000 teeth in a lifetime.
-The size and shape of each species’ teeth can tell you about their diet: long, needle-like teeth are ideal for gripping slippery fish and squid; large, triangular, serrated teeth for slicing through larger fish and marine mammals; and broad, flat teeth to crush crustaceans and mollusks.
-You can find numerous species of fossilized shark teeth in Florida, including (but not limited to) – in roughly increasing order of rarity – lemon; bull/dusky; sand tiger; hammerhead; hemipristis (or snaggletooth); tiger; lesser white or hastalis (also commonly called “mako”); megalodon; great white; nurse; cow; giant thresher; angustiden; auriculatus; and benedini.
+Some sharks can go through as many as 35,000 teeth in a lifetime.
+The size and shape of each species’ teeth can tell you about their diet: long, needle-like teeth are ideal for spearing slippery fish and squid; large, triangular, serrated teeth for slicing through larger fish and marine mammals; and broad, flat teeth for crushing crustaceans and mollusks.

-The majority of shark teeth found in Florida date back to the Miocene (MY-uh-seen) and Pliocene (PLY-uh-seen) epochs and are thus ~23 to ~2.58 million years old, with some rarer finds, especially in the northern part of the state, dating as far back as the Eocene (EE-oh-seen), some 50 mya.
+The majority of shark teeth found in Florida date back to the Miocene and Pliocene epochs and are thus ~23 to ~2.58 million years old, with some rarer finds, especially in the northern part of the state, dating as far back as the Eocene (EE-oh-seen), some 50 mya.

 ADDITIONAL RESOURCES